-The children in south-east London's primary schools today want the opportunity to learn the styles of music that they hear from day-to-day.
+The children in London's primary schools today want the opportunity to learn the styles of music that they hear from day-to-day.
 In most cases, this is the music of popular artists from Michael Jackson to Katy Perry, Justin Bieber to Black Eyed Peas - that is to say, pop music with a groove for dancing.
-The introduction of Wider Opportunities programs in schools, and the changes in the National Curriculum, reinforce this shift towards popular music for all.
+Changes in the music tuition guidelines in the National Curriculum, reinforce this shift towards learning various types of modern music including popular music.